 Freshwater Eel Appearance

 Unlike the saltwater eel, which does not have scales or well-developed fins, the freshwater eel (in the family Anguillidae) has a pointed head, well-developed eyes and pectoral fins, soft, thin scales, and small, granular teeth.
 The fins help it maneuver through shallow water and river bottoms.
 Like other eels, it has a long, tube-shaped, snake-like body.
-All the eel species in the family Anguillidae have obvious sexual dimorphism in size, with females that are larger than males, since the males invest more into mating with as many females as possible instead of growth.
-Females have a size of 1.5-3ft long, while males are usually only up to 1.5ft long.
-The average weight is 2.5lbs and the average length is 16-33in.
+All eel species in the family Anguillidae exhibit sexual dimorphism in size, with females generally being larger than males, primarily to accommodate greater egg production.
+Females have a size of 1.5 to 3ft long, while males are usually only up to 1.5ft long.
+The average weight is 2.5lbs, and the average length is 16 to 33in.
 Their colors are brown, olive, olive-yellow, or sometimes mottled.
 Their colors match the floors of rivers and lakes and serve as camouflage against predators.

 Distribution, Population, and Habitat

 Freshwater eels live in rivers, streams, and other freshwater areas, except for the Pacific coast of the Americas and the South Atlantic coasts.
-They are nocturnal and hibernate during the winter.
+They are nocturnal and may become less active or burrow into mud during the winter months.

-The American eel’s number of spawning adults has been between 4.7 to 109 million eels from 1997-2008.
+The American eel’s number of spawning adults has been between 4.7 and 109 million eels from 1997 to 2008.
 Some American eel populations stay and mature in both saltwater and freshwater, with this behavior being called facultative catadromy.
-It has a depth range of 0-464m and a geographic range from Venezuela to Greenland.
+It has a depth range of 0 to 464m and a geographic range from Venezuela to Greenland.

-The European eel used to make up 50% of the fish biomass in most European freshwater environments, and has declined by 90-98% due to overfishing, parasites (such as Anguillicola crassus), migration barriers (e.g. hydroelectric dams), and natural changes in the North Atlantic and Gulf Stream drift.
-It has a depth range of 0-700m and a geographic range including the Atlantic coast from Scandinavia to Morocco, the Baltic, Black and Mediterranean Seas, and the rivers of the North Atlantic, Baltic and Mediterranean seas.
+The European eel used to make up 50% of the fish biomass in most European freshwater environments, and has declined by 90 to 98% due to overfishing, parasites (such as Anguillicola crassus), migration barriers (e.g., hydroelectric dams), and natural changes in the North Atlantic and Gulf Stream drift.
+It has a depth range of 0 to 700m and a geographic range including the Atlantic coast from Scandinavia to Morocco, the Baltic, Black, and Mediterranean Seas, and the rivers of the North Atlantic, Baltic, and Mediterranean Seas.

-The Japanese eel has a depth range of 1-400m.
+The Japanese eel has a depth range of 1 to 400m.
 It has a geographic range in Asia from Japan to the East China Sea, Taiwan, Korea, and the northern Philippines.

 Predators and Prey